rstudio/keras3/docs/dev/reference/op_cholesky_inverse.md

-# Compute a matrix inverse from its Cholesky factor.
+# Compute the inverse of a symmetric positive-definite matrix from its Cholesky factor.

-Compute a matrix inverse from its Cholesky factor.
+Compute the inverse of a symmetric positive-definite matrix from its Cholesky factor.

 ## Usage